keenanpayne/keenanpayne.com/_posts/2020-06-29-css-arrow-interaction.md

 ---
 title:  'Building a "Pacman arrow" micro-interaction with CSS'
 meta:
-  description: 'Learn how to build a beautiful "pacman arrow" micro-interaction with CSS.'
+  description: 'Learn how to build a beautiful arrow micro-interaction with CSS.'
   image: '/images/posts/css-arrow-interaction/social.gif'
 ---